plbin97/authsign/README.md

 This repository is a flask blueprint for user management required by Keith Williams for his IS 218 and IS 690 classes.

-Keith Williams is a good professor; If you can understand everything in this repository, you will get an "A."
+BTW, Keith Williams is a good professor; If you can understand everything in this repository, you will get an "A."

 ### API documentation